WatchedTooMuchAnimeAndManga/Watched/README.md

 virtual piano bot with Tempo Control
 This Python script simulates keyboard input based on a custom "song" text file, allowing you to automate typing or play rhythm-based patterns with configurable tempo, chords, and error simulation.

+## Dependencies

+This project requires the following Python packages:

+- pydirectinput
+- keyboard

+You can install them all at once using: pip install -r requirements.txt

 Features:

 Play single notes and chords (simultaneous keys)